-Prior to the Journey
+My Mother Emily, Part One: Prior to the Journey

 The Journey Begins

 I’m sure many sons and daughters experience phase one of the journey which I call “the discovery process.”
 You start asking questions and you discover things about them you didn’t know.
 In addition to discovering new things, you also find that some of your assumptions were a bit off or wrong.

 After asking questions and making observations, I found that Mom knew how to write checks, how to record them in her checkbook, and knew how to use credit cards, but she never actually learned how to balance the check book, nor did she have any idea what Jack did in terms of retirement and checking accounts.

 This was a revelation for me.
 As I looked further into this, specifically the past three years, I discovered that she hadn’t filed taxes in those three years and Jack, who had mild dementia prior to his death, started creating and closing accounts that didn’t make sense.

 - Get together with your parents early on to get a picture on how they are managing finances.
 Is one solely responsible for managing them or do they share responsibility?
 Can either parent step in if the other is unable to?
 Take time to understand how they have organized their estate.

 - Recommend to your parents (and yourself) to create some type of estate plan.
 Whether there is a lot of money involved or not, having an estate plan is essential.
 It helps the Trustees to organize and create a plan that is tailored to the wishes of Mom and Dad and gives the sons and the daughters a plan that can be communicated between family members and can be executed more easily.

 *Note: A year after Jack’s death, Mom and I created an estate plan according to Mom’s wishes tailored to the immediate family.
 It was an extremely helpful process that allowed me, as the primary trustee, to communicate with my brothers.

 - Powers of attorney.
 This typically is also part of the estate planning process.
 It’s very wise to have powers of attorney in place that covers both financial and health situations

 I’ll fast forward a bit from January 2012 to early 2015.
 During this time frame Mom’s physical health began to decline as well as her cognitive capabilities.
 Mom had Diabetes.
 At first she managed her medications well.
 But going into late 2014, she began forgetting to give herself shots.